autopticio/catalog/README.md

 	- compute the minimum `min("$cpu_utilization")`
 ---
 #### open
-Opens a saved PQL results resource.
+Opens a saved PQL results resource from a URI.
-- parameters: 1 PQL results resource.
+- parameters: 1 PQL results resource and N+1 variables to select.
 - use:
-	- with locally running PQL runtime only, open a local file with PQL results `.open("/tmp/aws_saved_results.json")`
+	- open a remote file with PQL results and select which variables will be loaded `.open("https://s3bucketurl/data/aws_saved_results.json;$varA;varB")`
 ---
 #### out
 Selects the output destination for the program.